 There are three initiatives that comprise the BLCW Program (shown in the diagram below):

-- Sector Transition and Employer Support: under the Sector Transition and Employer Support initiative, eligible disability service providers will be able to apply for Transition Assistance Funding of up to $20,000 (GST exclusive) to purchase tailored professional services including business advice, to grow their business and workforce capability.
-Applications for the first round of funding is now open.
-If you would like to apply, please complete a Readiness Assessment before you start your application.
+- Transition Assistance Funding: eligible disability service providers were able to apply for Transition Assistance Funding of up to $20,000 in two rounds in 2019 and 2020.
+This funded the purchase of tailored professional services including business advice, to grow their business and workforce capability.